-By default, the EC2Config service is included in each Amazon Windows AMI.
-When we release an updated version, we update all Amazon Windows AMIs with the latest version.
+By default, the EC2Config service is included in each AWS Windows AMI.
+When we release an updated version, we update all AWS Windows AMIs with the latest version.
 However, you'll need to update your own Windows AMIs and instances with the latest version.

-To find notifications of updates to EC2Config, go to the Amazon Elastic Compute Cloud forum.
+To find notifications of updates to EC2Config, go to the Amazon EC2 forum.

-To verify the version that is included with your Windows AMI, launch an instance from your AMI and connect to it.
-From Control Panel, select Programs and Features.
-Look for Ec2ConfigService in the list of installed programs.
+To verify the version of EC2Config included with your Windows AMI

+- 1. Launch an instance from your AMI and connect to it. - 2.
+In Control Panel, select Programs and Features. - 3.
+In the list of installed programs, look for Ec2ConfigService.
 Its version number appears in the Version column.